Easter Books, Crafts, and Printables for Preschool and Kindergarten Students is a post from contributing writer Dianna Kennedy.

 As a Catholic family, Easter is a big deal in our house.

-Rachel received this book last year for her birthday, and it’s quickly become a family favorite.
+Rachel received this book one year for her birthday, and it quickly became a family favorite.
 Jan Brett’s illustrations are breathtaking!
-My children enjoyed checking out all the different ways you can decorate Easter Eggs – wooden ones, painted ones, jeweled ones and more!
+My children enjoyed checking out all the different ways you can decorate Easter Eggs – wooden ones, painted ones, jeweled ones, and more!

 My kids flip over lift the flap books – this one is filled with bright colors.